Preventing Dog Bites to Your Little One

 I had so many of you reach out wanting to know about preventing dog bites in your little people; so I’ve pulled in the big guns.
 Today I am joined by Mel Ritterman from Cooper and Kids to chat about how we can better understand our dogs to prevent bites.
 Mel shares some of her tips to create a more positive relationship with your dog, as well as a safer environment for your bub.
 I’ll leave it to Mel to give you the information you need from here!

 According to the Australian Veterinary Association, “most dog bites take place in homes with familiar family pets, and most people bitten by dogs are children under 10 years of age.”
-These numbers are just too high.
-I want to share with you some tips for how becoming more aware of what our dogs are trying to tell us can help save lives, the importance of teaching this to our children and how doing this will also help your dog to live a much happier life.
+The numbers are alarmingly high.
+In this article, I want to share some important tips on supervision and management, as well as insights into how becoming more aware of what your dog is trying to communicate can help prevent injuries and even save lives.
+Teaching this to your children is essential, and by doing so, you’ll also help your dog lead a happier, more fulfilling life.

-One of the most important things to note is that dogs and humans are two different species who communicate very differently.
-For example, we humans show affection with hugs and kisses but to some dogs, this can actually be quite a scary thing.
-Dogs sniff other dogs backsides, we certainly don’t do that!
-It is up to us as dog owners, to really learn to listen and understand what our dogs are trying to tell us before it’s too late.
-Educating parents, grandparents, nannies, caretakers and all dog owners is key to helping prevent dog bites from happening in the first place.
+One of the most important things to understand is that dogs and humans are two different species with very different ways of communicating.
+For example, humans often show affection with hugs and kisses, but to some dogs, this can actually be quite frightening.
+Dogs sniff other dogs’ backsides something we certainly don’t do!
+As dog guardians, it’s up to you to learn to listen and understand what your dog is trying to tell you before it’s too late.
+Educating parents, grandparents, nannies, the kids, caretakers, and all dog guardians is key to helping prevent dog bites from happening in the first place.

-I can put my hand up and say, I have made mistakes in my past, you will see them in the photos I use below.
-Until you have the knowledge and the information, it’s not your fault for not understanding, however, once you have these tools, it really is so easy to see and hard to un-see.
+I’ll admit, I’ve made mistakes in the past examples of which you might see in the photos below.
+Until you have the knowledge and understanding, it’s not your fault for not knowing.
+However, once you have these tools, it becomes much easier to see and, once seen, it's hard to ignore.

-Three very important tips to help you become more dog aware, create a more positive relationship with your dog and a safer environment for your children.
+Here are five very important tips to help you become more dog-aware, foster a more positive relationship with your dog, and create a safer environment for your children.

 It’s very important not to punish a dog for giving warnings.
-A dog will communicate when they are feeling uneasy or uncomfortable in a situation and it is our job as the dog’s owner to see these signs before they turn into a bite.
-It is in those moments that we must step back (or your child) and give the dog some space and some time out from what was happening.
-When a dog communicates with a growl or baring its teeth, although these may seem scary, these are forms of communication and we should be thankful for them and respect them.
+A dog communicates when they feel uneasy or uncomfortable in a situation, and it is your responsibility as their dog guardian to recognise these signals before they escalate into a bite.
+When a dog growls or shows teeth, although these may seem frightening, they are actual forms of communication.
+You should be thankful for and respectful of these warnings.

-It’s quite common to hear about dogs who bit “without warning,” especially when it was the family dog that bit.
-However, in most cases, the dogs’ warning signals either weren’t noticed, or they were punished and eliminated when people disciplined them for “being bad”.
-While we prefer a dog not feel the need growl, it’s far better than the dog warn when there is a problem rather than simply bite.
-If the dog is punished for giving warnings, not only is his communication tool lost but by having his growling suppressed, his anxiety about the situation may become more intense.
+It’s quite common to hear about dogs that bite "without warning," especially when it’s the family dog.
+However, in most cases, the dog’s subtle warning signals were either unnoticed or ignored, and the dog was punished or disciplined for “being bad.”
+While we all prefer a dog not to feel the need to growl, it’s far better for the dog to warn of a problem than to bite unexpectedly.
+If a dog is punished for giving warning signals, not only is their primary communication tool lost, but suppressing growling may also increase their anxiety about the situation.

 2. What to Look For and When to Intervene